super510/super510/README.md

 ### Hi! 👋

-I'm Ruqen, I'm something of a LUA developer myself, and...
+I'm Super, I'm something of a LUA developer myself, and...

 - 🔭 I'm currently working on trying to learn GOLang
 - ⚡ I'm trying to teach people why not to use const